 What Is the Purpose of a U Visa?

-U visas provide immigration relief and legal status for immigrants who aided law enforcement or government officials in prosecuting crimes.
-Generally, those who receive approval for this visa suffered physical or mental injuries because of the criminal activity in question, either as a victim or witness.
+U visas provide immigration relief and legal status for immigrants who aid law enforcement or government officials in prosecuting crimes.
+Generally, those who receive approval for this visa suffered physical or mental injuries because of the criminal activity in question, either as victims or witnesses.

 Who Can Get a Nonimmigrant U Visa?

-- You suffered physical or mental injuries as a result.
+- You suffered physical or mental abuse as a result

-- The crime happened in the United States or violated local, state, or federal laws.
+- The crime happened in the United States and violated local, state, or federal laws

-If the victim/witness is under 16 or has a disability and cannot provide the information to law enforcement, a parent or guardian may step in.
+If the victim or witness is under 16 or has a disability and cannot provide the information to law enforcement, a parent or guardian may step in.
 This would still allow them to qualify for a U visa if they meet the remaining requirements.

 Under some circumstances, certain qualifying family members can apply for a derivative U visa.
 This process will require the principal person to receive approval for their U visa, and then their spouse, children, and other dependents can file for a derivative U visa.

 The rules for navigating this process are complex.
-As a result, many people choose to work with an immigration attorney to ensure they file the correct forms, submit the necessary immigration, and ensure their families also receive legal status.
+As a result, many people choose to work with an immigration attorney to ensure they file the correct immigration forms, submit the necessary documentation, and ensure their families also receive legal status.

 What Crimes May Qualify Me for a U Visa?